-Long before the fad of Ice Bucket Challenge came and went, kampong kids like me were already well into pouring cold water on ourselves to kick off an enthusiastic day.
+Long before the fad of Ice Bucket Challenge came and went in the mid-2010s, kampong kids like me were already well into pouring cold water on ourselves to kick off an enthusiastic day.

 True enough it was not ice-cold, but water drawn from a well in the pre-dawn hours was refreshing enough to get body and mind ready for school.
 A cool start, perhaps.

 We did not have tap water and electrical water heaters were unheard of.
 No one caught a chill and no one fell sick.
 Even my late granny did not use any hot water for her baths until she was close to 70.

 Looking back, modern-day folks these days are really too pampered by comparison.
 They, of course, are missing out on a lot of fun from getting closer to nature.

 In those days when our daily bread was in the form of a big loaf – called Roti Benggali – some folks used to slice off the ends, and in fact all the crusts, and ate only the soft insides.

 Many people still do this.
 However, they are missing out the best parts of the bread.
 In fact, when a new loaf arrives at my home (in pre-sliced form these days), I pick out the end pieces for a delectable breakfast.
 So while I enjoy my Love Without End, other members of my family can have their Loaf Without Ends!

 Perhaps it has to do with my childhood training.
 I was taught not to waste food, nor even a grain of rice, not even a crumb of bread (let alone ‘huge’ chunks of crusty pieces).